-Instead of estimating nonzero correlations among residuals, linear mixed models account for the fact that clustered observations are similar by estimating the variance among cluster means and among observations within a cluster.
+Instead of estimating nonzero correlations among residuals, linear mixed models account for the fact that clustered observations are similar by estimating the variance among cluster means.
 It literally partitions the variance in Y into cluster-level and observation-level parts.

 Because of the way they account for variation among subjects, linear mixed models are much more flexible than marginal models.

 For example, they can accommodate three levels of repeat or clustering, like repeated measurements on patients clustered within hospitals, and can be used to estimate more precise subject effects beyond variation among means.

 They can accomplish these feats because they include parameters to measure the random effects of the clusters–by treating the variation among clusters as another sort of residual variation.
 The Mixed in the name comes from the fact that they estimate both fixed and random effects.